Prince-Subhash/AttendanceManagement/README.md

 ## Project Structure

+gopal_project/
-gopal_project/ │
+│
-├── gui.py # GUI code for interacting with the system ├── main.py # Entry point to run the application
+├── gui.py
+├── main.py
+├── attendance_functions.py
+├── file_operations.py
-├── attendance_functions.py # Handles attendance data logic
+└── attendance.xlsx  # this is where attendance data is saved and loaded from
-├── file_operations.py # Manages loading and saving attendance data to an Excel file ├── attendance.xlsx # Excel file where attendance data is stored └── README.md # Project documentation

 ## Features